Vigía del Fuerte

 Vigía del Fuerte is a town and municipality in the Colombian department of Antioquia.
+It is part of the Urabá Antioquia sub-region.

 The town is on the eastern bank of the Atrato River, which locally forms the border between the Antioquia and Chocó Departments of Colombia.
 Vigía del Fuerte neighbours Bellavista, and played a significant role, suffering losses during, and receiving those fleeing the Bojayá massacre in 2002.

 Town

 Most of the buildings and roads in the town are elevated on poles because of the wet soil and frequent flooding.
 The town is connected only by river to neighbouring towns, and to Quibdó, the capital of the Chocó Department.

 The town is served by the Vigía del Fuerte Airstrip, receiving a more or less daily charter flight in the form of a small propeller plane, connecting it to Medellin.

 The town hosts two colleges.
 One generic college serving the town and nearby villages and communities.
 And the Institución Educativa Embera Atrato Medio, a semi-residential college aimed exclusively at the Embera people living in the region.
-The latter is ran primarily by the Misioneras de la Madre Laura, residing in the town.
+The latter is run primarily by the Misioneras de la Madre Laura, residing in the town.